Why should I implement DGA Monitoring on my power transformer?

 Key Gas Monitoring

 Key gas monitoring is a cost effective solution that allows monitoring to be implemented more widely across the entire fleet.
 It’s an effective method that detects hydrogen generation levels inside a transformer’s main tank.
 Hydrogen generation occurs when thermal levels are above a transformer’s normal operating temperature.
-Monitoring for key gas provides an early indication of most abnormal operating conditions that may occur in the main tank.
+Therefore, monitoring for key gas components provides an early indication of most abnormal operating conditions that may occur in the main tank.

 Advantages and Disadvantages of Key Gas Monitoring